cominder/mame/README.md

 ## Acknowledgements

-This codebase borrow some code from [ToMe](https://github.com/facebookresearch/tome) and [ToMe-SD](https://github.com/dbolya/tomesd).
+This codebase borrows some code from [ToMe](https://github.com/facebookresearch/tome) and [ToMe-SD](https://github.com/dbolya/tomesd).
 Thanks to the authors for their excellent work.

 ---